SkoolNotes/Taproot/2020HIST201/KBUnitTwoEssayHux.md

 ### Opt 2:

-Look at the free market,
+Look at the free market / mercantilism

+Where free market